 Our employees and consultants in Israel, including members of our senior management, may be obligated to perform one month, and in some cases longer periods, of military reserve duty until they reach the age of 40 (or older, for citizens who hold certain positions in the Israeli armed forces reserves) and, in the event of a military conflict or emergency circumstances, may be called to immediate and unlimited active duty.
 In the event of severe unrest or other conflict, individuals could be required to serve in the military for extended periods of time.
 In response to increases in terrorist activity, there have been periods of significant call-ups of military reservists.
 It is possible that there will be similar large-scale military reserve duty call-ups in the future.
 Our operations could be disrupted by the absence of a significant number of our officers, directors, employees and consultants related to military service.
 Such disruption could materially adversely affect our business and operations.
-Additionally, the absence of a significant number of their key employees for military service may disrupt their operations.
+Additionally, the absence of a significant number of the employees of our Israeli suppliers and contractors related to military service or the absence for extended periods of one or more of their key employees for military service may disrupt their operations.